ProvableHQ/leo/docs/rfc/001-initial-strings.md

 will simply take a string literal as first argument, which will be interpreted as a format string according to the semantics of console print calls.
+The internal UTF-32 string will be translated to UTF-8 for output.

 ## Compilation to R1CS